hmltnbrn/brian-hamilton/README.md

 4. The heroku-ssl-redirect module is included, but will only do anything with proper SSL certificates in use on Heroku.

 5. TypeScript testing has already been done on the React component files.
 To learn more on how to do this on your own, refer to the [TypeScript documentation](https://www.typescriptlang.org/docs/home.html).
+You can also run the [TSLint](https://palantir.github.io/tslint/) command below:

+    ```
+    yarn run lint
+    ```

 6. While in development, both the back-end and front-end servers will automatically restart after a file is saved while editing.